Potential for a Cure

 With the aim of pioneering a safe, effective gene therapy approach, St. Jude scientists have spent years developing an innovative vector for X-linked SCID.
 The vector is manufactured in the on-site Good Manufacturing Practice (GMP) facility using a process developed at St. Jude.
 The process, which uses stable cultured cell lines to produce the vector, addresses the challenge of manufacturing large quantities of clinical-grade vector in a reproducible manner.

 The vector has been designed with features to reduce the risk of activating cancer-causing genes.
 It has also been subjected to extensive laboratory testing to ensure it does not readily insert into chromosomes near such genes.

-Clinical trials led by St. Jude and the National Institute of Allergy and Infectious Diseases (NIAID) are assessing whether this vector can safely provide long-lasting health benefits to patients with X-linked SCID.
+Clinical trials led by St. Jude and the National Institute of Allergy and Infectious Diseases (NIAID) have recently confirmed that this vector can safely provide long-lasting health benefits to patients with X-linked SCID.

 Read about the St. Jude trial: LVXSCID-ND: Gene Transfer for X-Linked Severe Combined Immunodeficiency in Newly Diagnosed Infants

 Featured Research: Gene Therapy Provides Cure for SCID

 St. Jude researchers have cured X-linked SCID in eight infants treated at St. Jude and UCSF Benioff Children’s Hospital San Francisco.
 As of early 2019, eight infants have received the novel combination therapy and have not shown any immediate side effects.
 The patients have begun developing healthy immune systems and have started responding to vaccinations.
 This study also demonstrated that the gene-corrected cells could be produced reliably and in significant quantities to treat a large number of patients.